tsy24/tp/docs/DeveloperGuide.md

 Diagram showing how the findTaskCommand object is created:
 ![FindTaskSequenceDiagram1](images/FindTaskSequenceDiagram1.png)

-Diagram showing how the findTaskCommand object is executed:
+Diagram showing how the findTaskCommand object is executed, and is a continuation from the previous diagram:
 ![FindTaskSequenceDiagram2](images/FindTaskSequenceDiagram2.png)

 <div markdown="span" class="alert alert-info">